Arts & Humanities Faculty Fellowship Program

 1. Purpose and Description

-Up to three fellowships may be awarded annually, with each fellowship providing up to $20,000 in instructional replacement costs to the fellow’s home department (this amount must be negotiated with the applicant’s chair prior to submission of the proposal) and may include up to an additional $10,000 of project-related travel, equipment, student, or other support.
+Each fellowship provides up to $20,000 in instructional replacement costs to the fellow’s home department (this amount must be negotiated with the applicant’s chair prior to submission of the proposal) and may include up to an additional $10,000 of project-related travel, equipment, student, or other support.
 All funding provided must be directed toward supporting the fellows’ activities and be in accordance with University policies.
 Award recipients are expected to participate in the Faculty Fellows Presentation Series in the year after their fellowship concludes (see Post-Award Requirements below).

 The primary functions of the Arts & Humanities Faculty Fellowships are to: